akashr206/distributed-oj/README.md

 # Distributed OJ

-A simple distributed online judge system that accepts code submissions, stores them in MongoDB, queues them in Redis, and processes them with a worker binary.
+A distributed online judge system that accepts code submissions, stores them in MongoDB, queues them in Redis, and processes them with a worker binary.

 ## Overview